Jennifer Pence & Adam Feder

 “This organization creates opportunities and opens doors, often for people that don’t think those doors even exist.” — Alvaro Morales, Entrepreneurship Fund Grantee

-Last year, we served almost 7,000 people through our grants, programs, and services and reached almost 850,000 people through our online resources.
-Here is the impact we will make in fiscal year 2022-23:
+In 2022-2023, we will serve over 3,000 people through our grants, programs, and services and reach almost 750,000 people through our online resources.
+Here is the impact we will make this year:

 |Higher Education Impact||